flexivrobotics/flexiv_ros/README.md

 $ roslaunch flexiv_bringup rizon_control.launch robot_ip:=[robot_ip] local_ip:=[local_ip]
 ```

+> [!NOTE]
-*Note:* Rizon 4 is the default robot type in the above launch command.
+> Rizon 4 is the default robot type in the above launch command.
 If you want to control the Rizon 4s or Rizon 10, add the launch argument e.g. `rizon_type:=rizon4s`.

 In another terminal, start the following launch file to run the rqt: